-Once they receive your request, the Vatican will inform you by mail to your home address and will send you a notification with the information of the place you can approach when you arrive in Rome to know if you have finally been granted the tickets or unfortunately there is no availability given the large number of requests to attend the religious celebrations.
-My advice is that you try to make this request as far in advance as possible (between 6 and 3 months before your trip to Rome) and ask for few tickets, since combining these two factors the more chances you will have to achieve your goal.
+Once they receive your request, the Vatican will inform you by mail to your home address and will send you a notification with the information of the place you can approach when you arrive in Rome to find out if you have finally been granted the tickets or unfortunately there is no availability given the large number of requests to attend the religious celebrations.

 What if I don't get tickets for Holy Week in Rome, what can I do?

 Don't worry!
 In case you don't get tickets for the Vatican's religious events, you can always experience the spirituality of Rome's Holy Week by making other interesting religious-themed plans in the city.
 Check out these ideas!

 - Semi-private Holy Week Tour in Rome: This is a guided historical-religious tour focusing on the Passion of Christ where you will also see some of Rome's most beautiful churches, basilicas and cathedrals as well as some holy relics related to Holy Week.

 - Tour of Rome's churches: This is a short walking tour of some of Rome's most beautiful churches.
 An excellent opportunity to get to know the sacred art of the Eternal City including a stop for a coffee in a typical place of Rome.

 - Private tour of Catholic Rome: This is a private tour with driver through the churches and basilicas of Rome that you can tailor according to your tastes and preferences.